Guidelines for Writers & Photographers

 • Rates & Rights

-CORAL and AMAZONAS Magazines buy exclusive worldwide rights to written works for publication in printed and electronic/digital formats in Reef to Rainforest Media publications in English and other languages.
+CORAL Magazine buys exclusive worldwide rights to written works for publication in printed and electronic/digital formats in Reef to Rainforest Media publications in English and other languages.
 The author will agree not to revise and resell an article to a competing publisher for at least a period of six months.

-Payments range from about $100 to $500 per article, depending on length, complexity, the author’s experience, and whether or not images are included with the text.
+Payments range from about $100 to $600 per article, depending on length, complexity, the author’s experience, and whether or not images are included with the text.
+First-time contributors generally receive $300 to $350 for an article, including images.
+Top rates are $500-$600 for full features with images from known, recurring contributors.

-CORAL and AMAZONAS Magazines buy single-use worldwide rights to original images that are intended for publication in printed and electronic/digital formats.
+CORAL Magazine buys single-use worldwide rights to original images that are intended for publication in printed and electronic/digital formats.
 “Single usage” restricts the use of an image or group of images by the publisher to a single article, in print and online, and the promotion of that article.
 In other words, the publisher is not buying the right to use the image in other works or in appearances without the accompanying text or portion of that text.

-Image payments range from about $10 to $100 per image bought individually for single usage, rate dependent on size, use and quality of an image.
+Image payments range from about $10 to $150 per image bought individually for single usage, rate dependent on size, use and quality of an image.
+Typically, images bought without text are usually $25-50 for one-time use (print and digital), and up to $100-$150 for a cover.
 Packages of images on a single subject are bought at prices typically ranging from $100-$300, again dependent on number of images, quality of images, and their use in published materials.

 Payments & Terms

+Submissions become eligible for payments approximately 1 month after publication.
 Payments are made upon submission of a written invoice by the author or photographer.
-Such invoices can be submitted electronically by regular mail or email and should include the following:
+Such invoices can be submitted electronically via email to firstname.lastname@example.org, or by regular mail, and should include the following:

 Author’s Full Name